lanceman2/Quickstream_dev/README.md

 ## Developer notes

-- quickstream code is written fairly simple C with very few dependences.
+- quickstream code is written in fairly simple C with very few dependences.
 - The API (application programming interface) user sees data structures as opaque.
 They just know that they are pointers to data structures, and they do not see elements in the structures.
+We don't use typedef, for that extra layer of indirection makes it harder to "scope the code".
 - The files in the source directly follow the directory structure of the installed files.
-So you don't need to wonder where source files are.
+So you don't need to wonder where source files are;
-- consequently programs can run in the source directory after running make without installing them.
+- consequently programs can run in the source directory after running make without installing them;
-- Consequently also the running programs find files from a relative paths between them, the same way as in the installed files as with the files in the source.
+- consequently also the running programs find files from a relative paths between them, the same way as in the installed files as with the files in the source;
-- Consequently we use the compilers relative linking options to link and run programs.
+- consequently we use the compilers relative linking options to link and run programs.
 - You can move the whole encapsulated installation and everything runs the same.